The playbook

 The 3 C's hook framework

-Every hook should have three things:
+Every hook needs three things:

-Trial reels mechanics (Instagram-specific)
+Trial Reels mechanics

-This is their most platform-specific tactical teaching:
+This is his most platform-specific teaching.
+The rules:

 • Post 3-5 trial reels per day